juanparati/Sendinblue/README.md

 ### Supported by

-This project was made possible by <a href="https://matchbanker.no/" rel="dofollow">Matchbanker.no.
+This project was made possible by [Matchbanker.no](https://matchbanker.no/).